ryarlagadda-wiq/dataops-mcp-server/README.md

     python -m quantium.gcp_cost_optimization_mcp.server
    ```

 5. To get started using this MCP server with your AI clients offering MCP support, like Claude Desktop, Cursor.
-Refer to this [guide].
+Refer to this [Integration guide](https://github.com/rohithay/cloud-dataops-agent/blob/main/docs/ai-integration.md).

 ## Environment variables
 By default, the server uses Application Default Credentials and the default GCP project.
 However, the server can be configured through environment variables in the MCP configuration: